pytest-dev/pyfakefs/docs/usage.rst

 Patch using the PyTest plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you use `PyTest <https://doc.pytest.org>`__, you will be interested in the PyTest plugin in pyfakefs.
-This automatically patches all file system functions and modules in a manner similar to the
+This automatically patches all file system functions and modules in a similar manner as desribed above.
-`automatic find and patch approach <https://github.com/jmcgeheeiv/pyfakefs/wiki/Automatically-find-and-patch-file-functions-and-modules>`__
-described above.

 The PyTest plugin provides the ``fs`` fixture for use in your test.
 For example: